 Well, we had asked taxi drivers if we could do that and they did say ok but if a passenger wanted us out then we would have to get out, no matter where we were, so rather than risk being stranded somewhere we didn’t take any rides in the cab.
 On hearing this the Channel 4 producer looked at me and said ‘If you were a real film maker you’d have got in that taxi!’
 After that, despite my protests and assurance that I would get in the taxi when fully commissioned, numerous assistants arose, handed me my video and quite quickly I found myself out on the street!

 That was my part of my brief foray into television.
 I’ll let you know more in another blog, however if you’re interested in seeing my Taxi video; here it is;

 If you enjoyed my blog, why not try my book, Floating in Space?
-Click the links at the top of the page for more information!
+Click the links at the top of the page for more information or to buy!